meobilivang/Team-4-VTDT-Training/README.md

 - `Networking`
 - `Containerization` *(better to know some `Docker`)*

 **Progamming**: *a bit of coding involves while performing labs.
-Moreover, we may need to be able to debug/understand (some parts) sourcecode of the integrated frameworks/libraries/add-ons*
+Moreover, we may need to be able to debug/understand (some parts of the) sourcecode of integrated frameworks/libraries/add-ons*

 ### Deployment Required Components